rtsilva/KaraokeHero/README.md

 # Karaoke Hero
 ## Final project for 6.835 Multimodal User Interfaces

 Karaoke is a interactive karaoke coach which allows users to see the notes of a song juxtaposed with their own voice in real time.
+Creatied in Python 3.6, only tested on macOS.

 ## Libraries Used + Installation Requirements